HPC-Simlab/simlab-training/resources.md

    WorkDir=/home/ikissami/TRAINING
    Power=
 ```

+***If there is no node with 44 tasks available the job will be pending***

+- You can ask for 44 tasks without specifying the number of nodes.
-or run this command if your application uses distributed computing (this command can reserve more than one node if it's needed
+	- This command can reserve more than one node if it's needed
 ```shell
 srun --partition=shortq --ntasks=44 --pty bash
 ```
 ***You can specify the number of tasks per node using the option `--ntasks-per-node` unstead of `ntasks`.***

-### 3. `--time`
+### 4. `--time`
   - *max runtime for job (required); format: days-hours:minutes:seconds (days- is optional)*
     - `--time=24:00:00`   *# max runtime 24 hours (same as `--time=1-00:00:00`)*
     - `--time=7-00:00:00` *# max runtime 7 days*